-44 Furseth, 'Social capital and immigrant religion', 156-157.
+42 Furseth, 'Social capital and immigrant religion', 156-157.

-45 Coleman, 'Religious Social Capital: Its Nature, Social Locations, and Limits', 33-36, quoted from Furseth, 'Social capital and immigrant religion', 156.
+43 Coleman, 'Religious Social Capital: Its Nature, Social Locations, and Limits', 33-36, quoted from Furseth, 'Social capital and immigrant religion', 156.

-46 Cf. Foley and Hoge, Religion and the New Immigrants: How Faith Communities Form Our Newest Citizens, 19, 111.
+44 Cf. Foley and Hoge, Religion and the New Immigrants: How Faith Communities Form Our Newest Citizens, 19, 111.

-mission as serving the sacramental needs of all Catholics living in Norway at any given time.
+the same time in the sense that the proportion of migrants has increased relative to the number of Norwegian-born Catholics.
+The proportion of Norwegian converts is relatively small, and there are few signs to suggest that this trend will level off in the coming years.
+In line with canon law, the Roman Catholic Church sees its primary mission as serving the sacramental needs of all Catholics living in Norway at any given time.
 Among other things, this consideration has according to my informants led to a strong commitment to migrant chaplaincies and to the principle that migrants should be able to celebrate mass in their native language.
 This has presented the Roman Catholic Church with difficulties in defining a Norwegian identity, but given its institutional identity as Catholic and worldwide yet centrally governed, this is not necessarily desirable.
 On the other hand, my informants do not want to see parallel congregations forming along the lines of ethnic divisions.
 This situation poses a potentially growing challenge to the Catholic Church in Norway as a migrant church.